-The Research Instrumentation core provides CRUK CI scientists with support and access to a range of state-of-the-art equipment and specialised technologies.
+The Research Instrumentation and Cell Services core facility (RICS) provides access to a wide range of state-of-the-art equipment and specialised cell services.

 Protein gel electrophoresis

 We provide access to a wide range of gel electrophoresis equipment for analysis of protein samples, including a fully automated Western blotting instrument (ProteinSimple Wes).
-We have the capability for both 1- and 2-dimensional separation of proteins which together with our range of digital camera and scanner imaging systems digitise images improving the accuracy of quantification.
+Together with our range of digital camera and scanner imaging systems we are able to digitise images improving the accuracy of quantification.

 Plate readers and spectrophotometers

-The Research Instrumentation core provides access to three high-specification plate readers (a BMG PHERAstar FS with plate stacker, a BMG CLARIOstar and a Tecan Infinite 200).
+We provide access to two high-specification plate readers, a BMG PHERAstar FS with plate stacker and a BMG CLARIOstar Plus.
 These are used extensively by most research groups in the Institute for a wide range of absorbance, fluorescence and/or luminescence assays.
-Our final absorbance spectrophotometer is a Direct Detect spectrophotometer for accurate quantification of small volume protein samples.
+Our final absorbance spectrophotometer is a Direct Detect and is used for accurate quantification of small volume protein samples.

-The core houses five imaging systems that produce digital images from a wide range of different samples.
-The Amersham Typhoon 5 produces images of radioactive, visible/near infra-red fluorescent or chemiluminescent samples, while the Li-Cor Odyssey CLx images fluorescence specifically in the infra-red region.
-ImageScanner III is a high-resolution flatbed scanner for imaging non-fluorescent samples.
-The facility also has a high resolution camera system, the Amersham Imager, capable of capturing both fluorescent and chemiluminescent images, and a GelCount colony counter.
-Dedicated analysis software packages can accurately quantify protein/DNA bands, colonies or spots captured by any of these imaging systems.
+The Core houses a number of imaging systems that produce digital images from a wide range of different samples.
+This includes an Amersham Typhoon 5 producing images of radioactive, visible/near infra-red fluorescent or chemiluminescent samples, and a Li-Cor Odyssey CLx which images fluorescence specifically in the infra-red region.
+The Facility also houses a flatbed scanner for imaging non-fluorescent samples (Imagescanner III), a high-resolution camera system (Amersham 680 RGB Imager) which captures both fluorescent and chemiluminescent images, and a GelCount colony counter.
+Finally, we are able to quantify cell behaviour in real-time using our IncuCyte live-cell imaging platforms.
+Dedicated analysis software packages can accurately quantify data captured by any of these imaging systems.